-As for tags, you can think of them like subcategories or hashtags.
-If you link your blog to Bloglovin, your tags will show up whenever you post a new post!
+As for tags, think of them like subcategories or hashtags.

 The “Media” section showcases files you upload, including images.
 You can see what you’ve already opened by clicking Library.
 To add a new photo, click “Add New”.
 You can also add to your media library when you are editing a post.

 You can title your images, edit their sizes, and update the Alt Text.
 Make sure you update the Alt Text on every image.
 This will contribute to your website’s search engine optimization and will help your articles rank higher on search engines.

 Different than posts, Pages do not show up on your blog’s feed.
 You can get creative with the type of pages you make, but essential pages to write are an About Me page and a Contact page.